brainboxdotcc/retro-rocket/docpages/basic-language-reference/BASIC_SOUND.md

 A sound is **decoded audio data** loaded into memory with `SOUND LOAD`.

-* Sounds can be loaded from any supported codec (e.g. WAV, MP3).
+* Sounds can be loaded from any supported codec (e.g. WAV, MP3, FLAC).
 * Sounds are stored in RAM as 44.1 kHz stereo, 16-bit PCM.
 * Sound handles are always non-zero integer IDs.
 * Sounds must be freed with `SOUND UNLOAD` when no longer needed.